firesim/firesim/docs/Advanced-Usage/Debugging-in-Software/RTL-Simulation.rst

 The FireSim manager supports running metasimulations using the standard ``firesim {launchrunfarm, infrasetup, runworkload, terminaterunfarm}`` flow that is also used for FPGA-accelerated simulations.
-Rather than using FPGAs, these metasimulations run within a software simulator (e.g. verilator, vcs) on standard compute hosts (i.e. those without FPGAs).
+Rather than using FPGAs, these metasimulations run within one of the aforementioned software simulators (:ref:`metasimulation-supported-host-sims`) on standard compute hosts (i.e. those without FPGAs).
 This allows users to write a single definition of a target (configured design and software workload), while seamlessly moving between software-only metasimulations and FPGA-accelerated simulations.

 As an example, if you have the default ``config_runtime.yaml`` that is setup for FPGA-accelerated simulations (e.g. the one used for the 8-node networked simulation from the :ref:``cluster-sim`` section), a few modifications to the configuration files can convert it to running a distributed metasimulation.

 First, modify the existing ``metasimulation`` mapping in ``config_runtime.yaml`` to the following:

 .. code-block:: yaml